Bryan-Nolan/coder-survey/README.md

 ![First Screen](https://github.com/Bryan-Nolan/coder-survey/blob/main/assets/readme_images/first.screen.jpg)

-During this the user will be asked a seris of questions and give predefined answers to choice from.
-After answering all question the user will be give a list of their choices,  the total of participates to date with survey and the results in percentages of what the total of participates voted for.
+During this the user will be asked a series of questions and give predefined answers to choose from.
+After answering all questions, the user will be given a list of their choices, the total of participates to date with survey and the results in percentages of what the total of participates voted for.

 [Back to top ⇧](#)

 ## Features

-On begining the user is told how many questions they will be answering and that the result swill be displayed at end.
+On beginning the user is told how many questions they will be answering and that the results will be displayed at end.

 ![Info](https://github.com/Bryan-Nolan/coder-survey/blob/main/assets/readme_images/info.jpg)

-There is also built in error detection that if the user enters anything other than the required values they will be told of error and to ty again.
+There is also built-in error detection that if the user enters anything other than the required values they will be told of error and to ty again.

 ![Error](https://github.com/Bryan-Nolan/coder-survey/blob/main/assets/readme_images/error.jpg)

-After answering all questions the user receives a summary of all the questions asked and how other partipates responed shown as percentages.
+After answering all questions, the user receives a summary of all the questions asked and how other partipates responed shown as percentages.

 ![Results](https://github.com/Bryan-Nolan/coder-survey/blob/main/assets/readme_images/results.jpg)